 Deepdesk saves contact center agents about 20% characters typed.
 This is easy to measure.
 But contact centers care most about Average Handling Time (AHT).
-Measuring the effect Deepdesk has on AHT turned out to be harder than we thought - AHT is subject to many factors.
+Measuring the effect Deepdesk has on AHT turned out to be harder than we thought.
 We found a way to do it.

 Deepdesk and AI in chat channels

 At Deepdesk we empower the agent with AI.
 We do so by giving real-time suggestions on what to type and where to link to.
-All the agent has to do is select the right answer.
-This also enables agents to have multiple conversations at the same time (so-called concurrency).
-Our (safe) assumption is that not typing saves time and thus saves money.
+All the agent has to do is select the right answer instead of typing it.
+This not only makes the agent happy, our (safe) assumption is that not typing saves time and thus saves money.